BC2 application to the Biometrics Commissioner: explanatory notes for completion (accessible version)

 Offence for which subject arrested

-Brief description of incident leading to arrest
+Detailed account of incident leading to arrest for which biometric retention is sought

-• aged under 18 years
+- aged under 18 years

-• a vulnerable adult or
+- a vulnerable adult or

-• associated with the victim
+- associated with the Subject

-Please give full details of how the victim(s) meet the criteria of s.63G(2) if applicable.
+Please give full details of how the victim(s) meet the criteria of s63G(2) if applicable.

 The following information should be included in this section:

-• the age/gender of the alleged victim.
+- the age/gender of the alleged victim.
 Are there any special characteristics relating to them?

-• Whether the victim and subject are known to each other – if yes, how?
+- whether the victim and Subject are known to each other – if yes, how?

-• the date/time of when the alleged offence happened (including if on multiple occasions) and where?
+- the date/time of when the alleged offence happened (including if on multiple occasions) and where?

-• Were there any eyewitness accounts?
+- were there any eyewitness accounts?

-• Were there any significant points to raise from the police investigations and/or police interviews that were carried out?
+- are there any significant points to raise from the police investigations and/or police interviews that were carried out?

 The above list is not exhaustive, so forces should add any other information which they feel would strengthen their application.